Taylor Phillips

-William Taylor Phillips (born June 18, 1933), nicknamed "T-Bone", is an American former professional baseball left-handed pitcher, who played in Major League Baseball (MLB) for the Milwaukee Braves, Chicago Cubs, Philadelphia Phillies, and Chicago White Sox, from 1956–60 and 1963.
+William Taylor Phillips (born June 18, 1933), nicknamed "T-Bone", is an American former professional baseball left-handed pitcher, who played in Major League Baseball (MLB) for the Milwaukee Braves, Chicago Cubs, Philadelphia Phillies, and Chicago White Sox, from 1956 to 1960 and 1963.
 During his playing days, Phillips stood 5 ft 11 in tall, weighing 185 lb.

 Playing career

 Early years

 Taylor attended Douglas County High School (Douglasville, Georgia) and earned letters in baseball for three years, graduating in 1950.
 He attended the University of Georgia on a baseball scholarship for one semester.

 Milwaukee Braves

 Phillips entered pro baseball in 1951 and joined the Braves' organization in 1953.
 After spending 1954–55 in military service, he was recalled from Triple-A Wichita in June 1956, pitched effectively in relief, and then was added to the Milwaukee starting rotation in August.
 In five starts for the contending Braves, Phillips won three, lost two, and threw three complete games.
 He then moved back into the bullpen for the stretch drive, which saw the Braves finish just short of the National League (NL) pennant, one game behind the Brooklyn Dodgers.
 Phillips' rookie season would be his best: he posted his only over-.500 win–loss record (5–3) and his lowest earned run average (ERA) (2.26).

 The Braves would bring home Milwaukee's first NL pennant and World Series triumph, but Phillips slumped badly during the year.
 In 27 games and 73 innings pitched, he allowed 82 hits, 40 bases on balls, and 45 earned runs; his ERA jumped to 5.55.
 Phillips did not pitch in the World Series, won by the Braves in seven games over the New York Yankees.